quantumlib/Cirq/docs/tutorial.md

 The variational algorithm then proceeds by
 1. Prepare the ansatz state.
-2. Make a measurement which samples from terms in H.
+2. Make a measurement which samples from some terms in H.
-Note that one cannot always measure H directly (without the use of quantum phase estimation), so one often relies on the linearity of expectation values to measure parts of H and then by repeating the steps above one can estimate the expectation value of these terms which can then be added.
+3. Repeat 1.
-In particular one always needs to repeat 1 and 2 to make an estimate of the expectation value.
-How many measurements to make to achieve a given accuracy is beyond the scope of this tutorial, but Cirq can help investigate this question.
+Note that one cannot always measure H directly (without the use of quantum phase estimation), so one often relies on the linearity of expectation values to measure parts of H in step 2.
+One always needs to repeat the measurements to obtain an estimate of the expectation value.
+How many measurements needed to achieve a given accuracy is beyond the scope of this tutorial, but Cirq can help investigate this question.

 ### Create a circuit on a Grid